RedHatGov/oc-mirror-hackathon/bugs/issues/misleading-log-output.md

 **Description of problem:**

 oc-mirror v2 log output claims to have mirrored complete image sets when the generated archives actually contain only differential/incremental content since the last run.
-This misleads customers into believing they can transfer only the latest archive set for air-gapped operations, resulting in failed mirror-to-registry operations.
+This misleads customers into believing they can transfer only the latest archive set for air-gapped operations, resulting in failed mirror-to-mirror operations.

 **Version-Release number of selected component:**
 - oc-mirror v2 (4.19.0-202507292137.p0.gaa8c685.assembly.stream.el9-aa8c685)